fastify/fastify/docs/Server.md

 + Default: `null`

 Fastify provides default error handlers for the most common use cases.
-Using this option it is possible to override one or more of those handlers with custom code.
+It is possible to override one or more of those handlers with custom code using this option.

 *Note: Only `FST_ERR_BAD_URL` is implemented at the moment.*